MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 ### Features

-- New potions with unique effects
+- Dozens of new potions with unique and powerful effects
-- Alternative ingredients available early in the game
+- A new magical item: **runes**, crafted from valid potions and used for terrain-based alchemy
-- Cooldowns and stackable potions
+- Alternative brewing ingredients available early in the game
-- Brewing system rebalanced around ingredient rarity and origin
+- Stackable potions with built-in cooldowns to prevent spamming

 ## Early-Game Potions